40637323/DevOps_Gp5/README.md

 - maven-assembly-plugin (Version - 3.3.0)

 ## Project Structure
-There are five classes implemented.
+There are three classes implemented.
 These classes are located under src/main/java/com.universal/
 - App.java
 - City.java
 - Country.java
+There are two classs for testing.These classes are located under /src/test/java/com/universal/
+- AppTest.java
+- AppIntegrationTest.java
+Where: Unit testing is provided in AppTest.java and integrating testing is provided in AppIntegrationTest.java.

 ## Code of Conduct:
 - School late - 1 mark